-(3) Input Views
+(1) Input Views

-These buttons select the different console path types which can have input ports attached (channel inputs, insert returns, direct inputs or outputs).
-They are displayed in the main section of the screen.
+These buttons select the different console path types which can have ports attached. (channel inputs, insert returns, direct inputs or outputs).
+They will then be displayed in the main section of this screen.

-(4) Fader Views
+(2) Fader Views

 It is possible to choose which set of faders are to be available on and altered by this screen.
-When a fader assign button is selected, the screen will jump to the selected fader in the list.
-This behaviour is enabled and disabled using the States screen.